-- (1) Enhancement of cooperation (communication) with the community people (sustainability / safety / resilience) - (2) Progressive amalgamation of operation (sustainability /resilience) - (3) Advancement of cooperation between government and private sector (sustainability) - (4) Expansion of technology development, investigation, and research (safety / sustainability) - (5) Promotion of International cooperation and buisiness activities (sustainability) - (6) Promotion of environmental measures (sustainability)
+- (1) Enhancement of cooperation (communication) with the community people (Su / Sa / R) - (2) Progressive amalgamation of operation (Su / R) - (3) Advancement of cooperation between government and private sector (Su) - (4) Expansion of technology development, investigation, and research (Sa / Su) - (5) Promotion of International cooperation and buisiness activities (Su) - (6) Promotion of environmental measures (Su)

-\ Indicates the item that should be met with the highest priority among the directions to be aimed at.
+^{} Indicates the item that should be met with the highest priority among the directions to be aimed at.
 Items in parentheses indicate the item to be met to some extent.
+R=Resilience, Sa=Safety, Su=Sustainability